-In the projected markers concept, the tour guide uses a mobile phone integrated picoprojector to project a fiducial marker to a wall near an exhibit.
-Exhibition visitors then view the marker through their mobile phones to see multimedia content augmented on to the view.
-The augmented content is linked to the position and presence of the marker.
-The tour guide can dynamically select which marker to project, and where to project it, and hence control the content seen by the visitor group.
+In the projected markers concept the tour guide uses a mobile phone integrated picoprojector to project a fiducial marker to a wall near an exhibit.
+Exhibition visitors then use their mobile phones to display an AR view with extra multimedia content based on the projected marker.
+The tour guide can dynamically select which marker to project, and hence control the content seen by the visitor group.

-We implemented an AR viewer application using Unity 3D and the Vuforia AR plugin, deployed as an Android application.
-The fiducial markers were designed in Photoshop and optimised for recognition in low contrast conditions, i.e. when projected.
+We implemented an AR viewer application using Unity 3D and the Vuforia AR plugin, which was then deployed as an Android application.
+The fiducial markers that were used to were designed in Photoshop and optimised for recognition in low contrast conditions, i.e. such as when projected.
 As a handheld picoprojector we utilized the Samsung Galaxy Beam projector phone.
 The tour participants used a mixture of mobile devices to view the AR content (Samsung Galaxy Tab 4 tablets and Samsung Galaxy S5 and Motorola Moto G smartphones)